Johnny Cash: Early career

 Cash's next record, "Folsom Prison Blues", made the country top five.
 His "I Walk the Line" became number one on the country charts and entered the pop charts top 20.
 "Home of the Blues" followed, recorded in July 1957.
 That same year, Cash became the first Sun artist to release a long-playing album.
 Although he was Sun's most consistently selling and prolific artist at that time, Cash felt constrained by his contract with the small label.
 Phillips did not want Cash to record gospel and was paying him a 3% royalty rather than the standard rate of 5%.
-Presley had already left Sun and, Phillips was focusing most of his attention and promotion on Lewis.
+Presley had already left Sun, and Cash felt that Phillips was focusing most of his attention and promotion on Lewis.

 In 1958, Cash left Phillips to sign a lucrative offer with Columbia Records.
-His single "Don't Take Your Guns to Town" became one of his biggest hits, and he recorded a collection of gospel songs for his second album for Columbia.
-However, Cash left behind a sufficient backlog of recordings with Sun that Phillips continued to release new singles and albums featuring previously unreleased material until as late as 1964.
+His single "Don't Take Your Guns to Town" became one of his biggest hits.
+He recorded a collection of gospel songs for his second album for Columbia.
+However, Cash left behind such a backlog of recordings with Sun that Phillips continued to release new singles and albums featuring previously unreleased material until as late as 1964.
 Cash was in the unusual position of having new releases out on two labels concurrently.
 Sun's 1960 release, a cover of "Oh Lonesome Me", made it to number 13 on the C&W charts.

 Early in his career, Cash was given the teasing nickname "the Undertaker" by fellow artists because of his habit of wearing black clothes.
 He said he chose them because they were easier to keep looking clean on long tours.

 In the early 1960s, Cash toured with the Carter Family, which by this time regularly included Mother Maybelle's daughters, Anita, June, and Helen.
 June later recalled admiring him from afar during these tours.
 In the 1960s, he appeared on Pete Seeger's short-lived television series Rainbow Quest.
-He also acted in, and wrote and sang the opening theme for, a 1961 film entitled Five Minutes to Live, later re-released as Door-to-door Maniac.
+He also acted in, and wrote and sang the opening theme for, a 1961 film entitled Five Minutes to Live.
+It was later re-released as Door-to-door Maniac.

 Cash's career was handled by Saul Holiff, a London, Ontario, promoter.
-Their relationship was the subject of Saul's son's biopic My Father and the Man in Black.
+Their relationship was the subject of Holiff's son's biopic My Father and the Man in Black.